samuraininja84/UnityPackages/README.md

     - It also has a Static Extension class for creating, calculating, and evaluating animation curves with code.
   - Attributes are a few of the custom scripts for setting up customs inspector tools
     - Includes: Serialized Interfaces & Types and ListToPopUp
+      - Serialized Interfaces is a property drawer that allows interfaces and their derived classes to be viewed in the inspector
+        - From this video by Git-Amend: https://www.youtube.com/watch?v=xcGPr04Mgm4
+      - ListToPopUp is an attribute that draws a list as an enum popup, similar to how Extendable Enums works.
   - Audio Manager is my current solution for handling Music and SFX within my games using Scriptable Objects as its base.
   - Canvas Tools is a collection of UI editing tools for stylizing UI objects in Unity.
   - Editor Shortcuts are any tools I've found or written to make using Unity Editor easier.